evanbechtol/blog-posts/NodeJS/Service-based Architecture.md

 # Node Service-oriented Architecture
 Whether you are a beginner or an expert to Node.js, at the beginning of each project it's imperative that you create a sound architectural landscape.
-This will enable you to grow your project while maintaining readability, testability, and maintainability *(just to name a few [non-functional requirements](https://www.guru99.com/non-functional-requirement-type-example.html#2))*.
+This will enable you to grow your project while ensuring readability, testability, and maintainability *(just to name a few [non-functional requirements](https://www.guru99.com/non-functional-requirement-type-example.html#2))*.

 After reading this article, you'll be able: